Basmahtech/Explore-Weather-Trends-Udacity/README.md

 # Explore-Weather-Trends-Udacity
 ---------------
-In this report, I will analyze Manama city and global temperature data and I compare Manama city temperature trend with global temperature trends
+In this report, I will analyze Manama city and global temperatures data and I compare Manama city temperature trend with global temperatures trends

 ----------------

-# Setp
+# Steps
 - Extract the data from the database use SQL provided in the Udacity.
+- calcualte Moving Averages.
 - Create a line chart for data.
 - Make observations about the similarities and differences between the world average temeprature with the local average temperature.